 SpaceFinder Alberta’s goal is to strengthen the creative, non-profit and small business sectors.
 From the user’s standpoint, SpaceFinder Alberta will streamline the search for appropriate and affordable space.
 From the venue’s point of view, it will bring more awareness to the community about your facilities and less space will go underused.

-SpaceFinder Alberta is brought to you by Arts Habitat Association of Edmonton in partnership with Edmonton Chamber of Voluntary Organizations, Calgary Arts Development, ArtsBuild Ontario, Alberta Real Estate Foundation, Canadian Heritage, Fractured Atlas and the City of Edmonton
+SpaceFinder Alberta is brought to you by Arts Habitat Association of Edmonton in partnership with Calgary Arts Development, ArtsBuild Ontario, Alberta Real Estate Foundation, the City of Edmonton, Canadian Heritage, Fractured Atlas and Edmonton Chamber of Voluntary Organizations.